grd32grd/nba-player-hot-zones/README.md

     ```
     python nba_player_hot_zones.py
     ```
 3. Fill in the necessary inputs from the GUI that pops up.
-Click the Generate button when done to view the player;s shot charts and hot zones.
+Click the Generate button when done to view the player's shot charts and hot zones.

 ## Dependencies
 - pandas